dellaquilamaster/UNISim-tool/README.md

 ````
 The available physics models are:
 * SequentialDecay : used to simulate reactions with the sequential decay of one or more excited nuclei.
+* SequentialDecayTwoBody : used to simulate reactions with the sequential decay of one or more excited nuclei in two-body decay channels (with customized angular distribution)
 * RutherfordScattering : used to simulate elastic scattering processes according to the Rutherford cross-section.
 Additional physics models will be implemented in the near future.
 Following, a detailed explanation of each available physics model: